-If no negotiated settlement can be achieved and the process is exhausted without the dispute being resolved, the parties shall in the first instance refer the matter of concern to a Community Advocacy Agency and following discussions with the Agency if the matter is still unresolved the parties shall jointly or individually refer the matter to the Australian Industrial Relations Commission for assistance in resolving the dispute.
+If no negotiated settlement can be achieved and the process is exhausted without the dispute being resolved, the parties shall jointly or individually refer the matter to the New South Wales Industrial Relations Commission for assistance in resolving the dispute.
 At any meeting convened by the Commission, the parties will use their best endeavours to resolve the matter by conciliation.
 If the matter cannot be settled by conciliation the parties agree to have the matter arbitrated.